-Inventions which cannot be the subject of a Patent in South Africa
+Inventions which cannot be Patented in South Africa

 Exclusions as inventions in terms of the South African Patents Act: